Stevecmd/CS50_python_2023/README.md

 # cs50
-This is my backup repo for my "Introduction to programming with python" course.
+This is a backup repo for my "Introduction to programming with python" course submissions.